-You can then process the credit.out file with the indexing program, using indexing information that is specified in a credit.ind file.
+You can then process the credit.out file with the indexing program, using the indexing information that was generated in the credit.ind file.

 CONVERT parameter

 ACIF can now generate page-level indexes without converting line data to AFP.
 Therefore, if you do not need to convert the input line data to AFP, but you do want ACIF to generate page-level indexes, then you should specify CONVERT=NO.